 Request for Proposal

 The purpose of this grant is to provide assistance to schools that are attempting to close the achievement gap in vulnerable child populations.
 Priority will be given to schools that apply directly for funding although any nonprofit may apply.
-Grant funding can be applied to any existing program or initiative at a public K-12 school in the Clark County (Nevada) School District that assists in the delivery of basic needs (food, clothing, shelter, health care) programs for underserved student populations.
+Grant funding can be applied to any existing program or initiative at a public K-12 school in the Clark County (Nevada) School District that will improve student performance particularly among at-risk student populations.
+The Purpose of this grant is to provide assistance to schools that are attempting to close the achievement gap in vulnerable child populations.
 Priority will be given to schools that apply directly for funding, although any nonprofit may apply.
 Applicants will be required to articulate their Mission, Vision, Goals, and Metrics associated with the desired program or initiative.
 We recommend that this process involve as many stakeholders as possible, including other educators, administrators, and parents.
 Your response may be submitted online at therogers.foundation.
 Your application should be in Times New Roman 12-point font and your submission must be made as one PDF file attachment.
 If you are a non-profit, you must have a letter of support from the Principal of the school you intend to benefit and your application must include evidence of your 501c (3) status as well as your most recent 990.
 If you are a school, you must have a letter of support from your Principal and any required school administrators to accept the funds if awarded.
 If any grant awarded is contingent on matching funds from another entity and the matching funds are not received, the grant awarded by The Rogers Foundation will be forfeited.
 Below is a template for your submission.

 I. Proposal Summary (Executive Summary)

 The Proposal Summary should be a paragraph of 1-3 sentences, include the amount of funding requested and give the most general description of the use that will be made of the funds.